microsoft/WindowsAppSDK/specs/WinRT/WinRTAPIContracts.md

 # 6. All Contracts in Windows App SDK
 The list of all contracts defined across Windows App SDK

-TODO:Start of the list.
-Needs review and undoubtedly correction and additions (e.g. IXP)

 | Feature            | Repository    | Contract                        | Namespace                                            | Comment |
 |--------------------|---------------|---------------------------------|------------------------------------------------------|---------|
 | AccessControl      | windowsappsdk | AccessControlContract           | Microsoft.Windows.Security.AccessControl             |         |